scrapy/scrapy/docs/topics/request-response.rst

        care, or you will get into crawling loops.
 Default to ``False``.
     :type dont_filter: boolean

+    :param allow_offsite_requests: If this is set to True it indicates that this request should not be filtered out even if the request's domain is not in the :attr:`~scrapy.spiders.Spider.allowed_domains` attribute.
+        Optional, defaults to False.

+    :type allow_offsite_requests: boolean

     :param errback: a function that will be called if any exception was raised while processing the request.
 This includes pages that failed with 404 HTTP errors and such.
 It receives a `Twisted Failure`_ instance